wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 0. Click the "wheel" icon for Portal Settings:

-   PROTIP: If you wear glasses on video calls, reduce glare by clicking "Black" for the dark theme (with yellow font).
+0. PROTIP: If you wear glasses on video calls, reduce glare by clicking "Black" for the dark theme.
+You may not like the putrid yellow font associated with High Contrast:

    <a target="_blank" href="https://user-images.githubusercontent.com/300046/111880191-8c1cb980-896f-11eb-9c8b-86d556a46843.png"><img width="1165" alt="azure-portal-dark-2330x1246" src="https://user-images.githubusercontent.com/300046/111880191-8c1cb980-896f-11eb-9c8b-86d556a46843.png"></a>

+   ### Dock hamburger menu

 0. Click the "hamburger" (home) icon at the upper-left corner for English descriptions of each icon on the left edge.

 0. Click the "<" icon at top of the separator to collapse ("dock") or expand the text of services listed on the left menu.

    PROTIP: To set its expansion state permanently, click the ‘settings cog’ icon in the top right of portal and click the ‘Choose your default mode for the portal menu’ option.
-Setting that to ‘docked’.
+Setting that to docked or undocked.

+0. PROTIP: To keep things simple, I arrange the FAVORITES menu item alphabetically.

+   1. App Services
+   2. Advisor
+   3. Azure Active Directory
+   4. Cost Management + Billing
+   5. Function App
+   6. Load balancers
+   7. Monitor
+   8. Security Center
+   9. Storage Accounts
+   10. (0) Virtual Machines
+   <br /><br />

+   REMEMBER your list by number because you can ...

+   <a name="Keyboard_Shortcuts"></a>

+   ### Keyboard Shortcuts

+   <a target="_blank" href="https://www.youtube.com/watch?v=ha2ESFCcERQ&list=PLWag0-UcFD4HacGTnNVUzUMIsIF1CXySQ&index=15" title="Dec 5, 2019">VIDEO</a>

+0. Hold down G and press a number to view one of the first 10 menu items.

+   PROTIP: If you memorize these shortcuts, you never need to mouse to the "hamberger" menu again.

+0. Click the "?" at the top of the page to click <u>Keyboard shortcuts</u>.

+   In there and in <a target="_blank" href="https://docs.microsoft.com/en-us/azure/azure-portal/azure-portal-keyboard-shortcuts">DOCS</a>, "G+." means <strong>while holding down the G key</strong>, press the period key, which puts the focus on the ">>" icon so you can press Enter to expand or contract the left menu.

+   PROTIP: You an use the G key as if it's like the Command/Ctrl key because you're not filling out a form.
+If you see G appear in a form fill field (such as the browser URL), backspace to clear the field, then press Tab off the form fields and try again.

+0. Press Esc to escape from the help window.

+0. A reminder of the G key is always present at the top of every Azure screen:<br />
+   "Search resources, services, and docs (G+/)", which means hold down G and press / to search.

+   PROTIP: <a target="_blank" href="https://docs.microsoft.com/en-us/azure/devops/project/navigation/keyboard-shortcuts?view=azure-devops">Azure DevOps uses more G keys (and M keys as well)</a>.

+0. To toggle use of the <strong>whole screen</strong> on Windows PCs: press F11.
+On macOS: hold down command on the right, control on the left, then F.

+   QUESTION: How to toggle

+0. Hold down G and press R for <a target="_blank" href="https://portal.azure.com/#blade/HubsExtension/BrowseResourceGroups">Resource Groups</a>.
+So drag and drop that to the bottom of the list.

+0. For a New Resource, hold down G and press N.

+0. Drag and drop <a target="_blank" href="https://portal.azure.com/#blade/HubsExtension/BrowseAll">All resources</a> in the menu to the bottom of the list because you can reach it without a mouse by holding down G and pressing A.

+   Since A is so popular:

+0. For <a target="_blank" href="https://portal.azure.com/#allservices">All services</a>, hold down G and press B.

+0. For <a href="#Dashboard">Dashboard</a>, hold down G and press D.

+0. In Edge, flip to the second-from-the-left tab with command+2.
+0. Switch among windows command+` (at the upper-left corner of the keyboard).
+0. To find text on the page, press command+F.

+QUESTION: Toggle to/from Full Screen???

+<a name="Dashboard"></a>

+## Dashboard for Users

+In the left menu, where is the menu item for Users (the one most often used by Administrators)?

+   Press G+D to reach the Dashboard.

+1. PROTIP: Click Dashboard to configure it with Users at the upper-left.
+1. Get rid of an item by clicking the "..." to "Remove from dashboard" or New Dashboard.
+1. To rearrange location, click the "..." on any item and select "Customize".
+1. Click "Edit" from the command bar to search for Users, Add.
+1. Click "Save" at the top.

    ### GUI Navigation Hubs, Panes, blades